Get News & Updates Directly To Your Inbox

 To prevent pests and reduce this trigger in the kitchen, Heins suggests:

-Also, if your home has a gas stove, be aware that it releases nitrogen dioxide, which can bother some people with asthma.
-When you cook, use an exhaust fan or make sure the person with asthma is out of the kitchen.
+Have a gas stove?
+Know that it releases nitrogen dioxide, which can bother some people with asthma.
+When you cook, use an exhaust fan.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.